-- How can we as a country move past this?
+- How do we move forward as a nation?

-A growing body of research has tracked the detrimental impacts of Trump-related stress on broad segments of the American population, from young adults to the elderly, men and women, and even racial and LGBT communities.
-The results of the study are heartbreaking.
+A growing body of research has tracked the detrimental impacts of political instability on broad segments of the American population—from young adults to the elderly, men and women, and racial and LGBTQ+ communities.
+The results are alarming.

 The Psychology of a Trump Follower